Spark Nova Scotia Competition Rules

 Overview of the Process

-Entrants must apply by midnight on October 17, 2019, through Spark Nova Scotia’s web-based application form or via email of the downloadable form to firstname.lastname@example.org.
+Entrants must apply by midnight on October 4, 2021, through Spark Nova Scotia’s web-based application form or via email to email@example.com.

-Selection of the Finalists by Spark Nova Scotia independent judging panel using the following criteria: Technology and innovation-driven core competitive advantage; Business viability and scalability with large, addressable markets; Strength of Founder team (track record, leadership and ability to get things done); and, Potential for presence and impact in Nova Scotia.
+Selection of the Finalists is conducted by the Spark Nova Scotia independent judging panel, based upon the following criteria: 1) Technology and innovation-driven core competitive advantage; 2) Business viability and scalability with large, addressable markets; 3) Strength of founder team (track record, leadership and ability to get things done); and, 4) Potential for presence and impact in Nova Scotia.

-Selection of winners from among Finalists in each region by Spark Nova Scotia independent judging panel.
-The following criteria are used to assess the 10-minute verbal pitch: Pitch Content; Pitch Style/Delivery; Proposed impact to Nova Scotia.
+Winners are selected from among Finalists in each region, by the Spark Nova Scotia independent judging panel.
+The following criteria are used to assess the 10-minute verbal pitch, which is followed by Questions & Answers: 1) Pitch Content; 2) Pitch Style/Delivery; and, 3) Proposed Impact to Nova Scotia.

 Specific scoring will be assigned as follows:

-5. Capital Requirements & Investment Potential (20 points) Feasible, clear plan of execution, Investment potential.
+- Capital Requirements & Investment Potential (20 points) Feasible, clear plan of execution, investment potential.

 Entrepreneurial Development and Support

 All Qualified Applicants receive entrepreneurial training.
 Finalists additionally receive pitch workshops, one-on-one mentoring, business feedback and strategy consulting.